leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Example photos and definitions of terms that may be useful for beaver dam data collection.

-Beaver Dam
+Beaver Dam:

 Beaver Dam Analogue: A manmade structure built to mimic a beaver dam, these can be built with posts or postless.

 <img src="{{ site.baseurl }}/DamCensusImages/BDA2.jpg" alt="bda" style="width:60%;" />

+Photo by Ally Smith

 Beaver Dam Complex: A series of beaver dams, typically a mix of primary and secondary dams.

+Dam Height:

-Dam Notching
+Dam Notching:

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.

-Skid Trail Usage
+Skid Trail Usage:

-Material Harvest
+Material Harvest:

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.

 Secondary Dam: Smaller dams that typically span only the active channel and not extending onto the floodplain, these dams create smaller ponds that allow beaver to travel up and downstream in safety.

-Scent Mound: Otherwise known as a castor mound, these are piles of mud around beaver ponds that are used to tell other passing beaver to move on.
+Scent Mound: Otherwise known as a castor mound, these are piles of mud around beaver ponds that are used to mark territory.
 Beaver secrete castoreum from a gland onto these piles.
 The scent has been described as a musky vanilla or leathery.